 Building Computers and Relationships: Trevor Hurst Explores Professional and Cultural Networking

-Reflecting on the past couple years, between COVID, wildfires and global conflicts, Hurst encourages people to participate in each other's healing journeys along the way.
+Reflecting on the past couple of years, between COVID, wildfires and global conflicts, Hurst encourages people to participate in each other's healing journeys along the way.
 “I think if everybody took 2% of their time, and did the sort of thing that we're doing here, I think we'd all be much better for it.
 I just wanted to put a call to action out for anybody that was thinking of doing an interview like this to be able to spread some awareness, and then go from there,” he shares.

-After being in the IT industry for as long as he can remember, and on a path of reconnecting with his heritage, Trevor Hurst is opening doors and Windows to bring more Indigenous people into the roles they want to explore.
+After being in the IT industry for as long as he can remember and on a path of reconnecting with his heritage, Trevor Hurst is opening doors and windows to bring more Indigenous people into the roles they want to explore.
 Connecting and transferring knowledge, while teaching about technology and data, Hurst is creating things as timeless as relationships using modern tools, just like he does with his carvings.
-In a beautiful seaside community, he’s found his happy place and he’s helping others find theirs too.
+In a beautiful seaside community, he’s found his happy place, and he’s helping others find theirs too.

 Thanks to Alison Tedford Seaweed for authoring this article.

 February 2023 Update: Trevor has since moved to be the CIO for the Local Government of Saanich.

 Future Pathways Fireside Chats are a project of TakingITGlobal's Connected North Program.

 Funding is generously provided by the RBC Foundation in support of RBC Future Launch, and the Government of Canada's Supports for Student Learning program.